stowball/react-native-svg-icon/README.md

     }
     ```

+    To conform to React/JSX standards, we need to convert SVG elements to begin with a capital letter, and convert hyphenated attributes to camelCase.
+For example. `<path>` becomes `<Path>` and `stop-color` becomes `stopColor`.

 2. Create an `<Icon />` component as a bridge between react-native-svg-icon's `<SvgIcon />` which `import`s the above SVGs

     ```js